Shout and Sing

 Urša Šivic: Shouting and Singing at Novi trg, Ljubljana

-Looking at the refurbished atrium of the Slovenian Academy of Sciences and Arts (SAZU) just below the premises of the Institute of Ethnomusicology of SAZU Scientific Research Centre, the colleagues Maša Komavec Marty, MA, and Robert Vrčon, MA, got the idea to fill the space with folk music which they knew well from their field recordings and scientific explorations.
+Looking at the refurbished atrium of the Slovenian Academy of Sciences and Arts (SAZU) just below the premises of the Institute of Ethnomusicology of SAZU Scientific Research Centre, the colleagues Maša Komavec Marty, MA, and Robert Vrčon, MA, got the idea to fill the space with the folk music that they knew well from their field recordings and scientific explorations.
 With the assistance of Radovan Arnold (arnoldvuga+), the event Shout and Sing was born in 1998 as a music event that first held the unambitious title Gathering of folk singers and musicians from Istria.
 The very first event attracted numerous listeners, therefore the repeated edition in the following year – already with the striking title Shout and Sing – was expected to happen.

-The way it is understood today in more or less old-fashioned frameworks, folk music lives in rural environments, as part of diverse organised or spontaneous occasions.
+The way it is understood today in more or less old-fashioned frameworks, folk music lives in rural environments as part of diverse organised or spontaneous occasions.
 Such music had been brought to Ljubljana within some other events, but only in fragments.
-Shout and Sing was therefore the first event to have assumed the task of presenting the ‘non-urban’ folk music within the urban setting.
+Shout and Sing was therefore the first event to have assumed the task of presenting ‘non-urban’ folk music within an urban setting.
 This is a purpose that was not very pronounced in 1998, but later on became one of the main aims for holding music events.

 In the years 1998–2012, the programme of Shout and Sing was devised by Maša Komavec Marty, Robert Vrčon, Mirko Ramovš, Marija Klobčar, Marko Terseglav, Mojca Kovačič and Urša Šivic.
 In these years the series travelled the map of Slovenian creativity in music, integrating diverse ideas in particular events: regionally, the presentations covered Resia, Istria, Slovenian Veneto, Slovenian Raba region, Austrian Carinthia, White Carniola; ethnically, the Hungarian and Italian minorities; by type of poetry, narrative and military poems as well as carols; by music features, male singing, folk music creativity of women, family singing, and various types of Slovenian folk singing; and by type of instruments, the violin, the tamboura, small instruments and bell chiming.